Ashtyn Davis: 2024 season

 On April 14, 2024, the New York Jets signed Davis to a one–year, $2.74 million contract that includes an initial signing bonus of $157,500.

-Following the departure of Jordan Whitehead via free agency, head coach Robert Saleh stated their would be an open competition for both starting safety roles between Davis, Chuck Clark, and Tony Adams.
+Following the departure of Jordan Whitehead via free agency, head coach Robert Saleh stated there would be an open competition for both starting safety roles between Davis, Chuck Clark, and Tony Adams.
 He began the regular season as a backup safety, behind starters Chuck Clark and Tony Adams.

 On October 8, 2024, the New York Jets fired head coach Robert Saleh after a 2–3 start and named defensive coordinator Jeff Ulbrich as the interim head coach.
 In Week 6, he racked up a season-high nine combined tackles (six solo) during a 20–23 loss at the Buffalo Bills.
 The following week, Davis recorded two solo tackles before suffering a head injury early in the fourth quarter and was removed from the Jets' 15–37 loss at the Pittsburgh Steelers in Week 7.
 He was diagnosed with a concussion and remained inactive in concussion protocol for the next two games (Weeks 8–9).
 On January 5, 2025, Davis earned his first and only start of the season after Chuck Clark tore his pectoral muscle and collected a season-high tying nine combined tackles (eight solo), a season-high two pass break ups, and a career-high two interceptions off passes thrown by Tyler Huntley during a 20–32 victory against the Miami Dolphins.
 He finished the 2024 NFL season with a total of 35 combined tackles (25 solo), two pass deflections, and two interceptions in 15 games and one start.

 Miami Dolphins

 2025 season

 On March 13, 2025, Davis signed with the Miami Dolphins on a one-year, $3 million contract.
+Davis made 15 appearances (including 12 starts) for the Dolphins during the regular season, recording one interception, four pass deflections, one forced fumble, and 65 combined tackles.

+San Francisco 49ers

+2026 season

+On June 2, 2026, Davis signed with the San Francisco 49ers on a one-year contract.